 Here’s the very legitimate problem: software customers need to stay abreast of how vendors manage complex implementation projects.
 Unfortunately, too many of them rely on non-scalable methods such as spreadsheets, emails, PowerPoint decks and phone or video calls to track progress, deadlines, etc.

 As projects become more involved, the outdated spreadsheets and such serve little value for day-to-day task tracking and management.
 In fact, most would argue such tools only add time and effort to projects where hours are billed at far-above the minimum wage.
 High-demand workers spend their costly billable time pushing paper.
 It’s time that adds costs to projects; billable increases that are rarely estimated in advance.

-In engineering, they call this Technical debt or Tech debt, and in software it’s been called something far worse.
-At best Ops debt presents itself like a lot of people generating “CYA docs” that don’t help projects in any meaningful ways.
+In engineering, they call it “technical debt” or “tech debt”, but in software, it’s been called something far worse.
+At best, Ops debt presents itself like a lot of people generating “CYA docs” that don’t help projects in any meaningful ways.

 Ops debt accumulates faster as projects delay.
-The industry promise of faster deployments through SaaS is damaging the SaaS providers because while their software has improved, the methods for team collaboration -- specifically for software implementations --have not advanced at the same pace.
+The industry promise of faster deployments through SaaS is damaging the SaaS providers because while their software has improved, the methods for team collaboration — specifically for software implementations — have not advanced at the same pace.

-The Ops debt problem isn’t limited to single projects that grow in scope, it’s an equally challenging problem for software companies with a rapidly growing customer base, because what worked for making a SaaS provider’s first 20 customers successful likely won’t work well when they’ve grown to adding 20+ new companies a month.
+The Ops debt problem isn’t limited to single projects that grow in scope.
+Rather, it’s an equally challenging problem for software companies with a rapidly growing customer base, because what worked for making a SaaS provider’s first 20 customers successful likely won’t work well when they’ve grown to adding 20+ new companies a month.

 Want to learn more about the most common software implementation hurdles and how to address them?
 Download “The Quick Guide to Solving Biggest SaaS Implementation Problems” to get answers and solutions now.